Matthew Kacsmaryk: Alliance for Hippocratic Medicine v. FDA

-In November 2022, the Alliance Defending Freedom, a conservative legal group, filed a lawsuit in Kacsmaryk's federal district, challenging the Food and Drug Administration's approval of mifepristone in 2000; the drug is a common form of medication abortion.
+On November 18, 2022, the Alliance Defending Freedom, a conservative legal group, filed a lawsuit in Kacsmaryk's federal district, challenging the Food and Drug Administration's approval of mifepristone in 2000; the drug is a common form of medication abortion.
 The location of the filing guaranteed that Kacsmaryk received the case, Alliance for Hippocratic Medicine v.
-US Food and Drug Administration, with the first hearing being held in March 2023.
+FDA, with the first hearing being held on March 15, 2023, in the city of Amarillo, Texas.